stackhpc/jasmin-fs-benchmark/README.md

 # Object Storage

-Configure the desired run parameters in `s3-warp/run-single-thread.yml` or `s3-warp/run-multi-thread.yml` then
+Configure the desired run parameters in `s3-warp/run-single-thread.yml` or `s3-warp/run-multi-thread.yml` (in particular, the `partition` and `account` variables for the desired slurm queue) then

 ```
 # from repo root: